awsdocs/aws-config-developer-guide/doc_source/no-unrestricted-route-to-igw.md

 # no\-unrestricted\-route\-to\-igw<a name="no-unrestricted-route-to-igw"></a>

-Checks if there are public routes in the route table to an Internet Gateway \(IGW\)\.
-The rule is NON\_COMPLIANT if a route to an IGW has a destination CIDR block of '0\.0\.0\.0/0' or '::/0' or if a destination CIDR block does not match the rule parameter\.
+Checks if route tables have inputs other than these default values: CIDR block of ‘0\.0\.0\.0/0’ as the Destination for IPv4 or ‘::/0’ for IPv6, and ‘igw\-id’ as the Target\.
+The rule is NON\_COMPLIANT if you keep defaults\.

 **Identifier:** NO\_UNRESTRICTED\_ROUTE\_TO\_IGW